igal-abachi-dev/NestJs-Fastify-Swc/README.md

 npm run build
 npm run start:prod

+also for deploy: nestjs and c# are on render com , postgresdb in on neon

 ```
 Modify the nest-cli.json file in your project root to use the SWC compiler:
 {